 I also stopped in the Bass Pro Shops on my drive up.
 That place never fails to amuse and amaze me.
 They have a waterfall inside that flows into a giant aquarium.

-street photography, but it's a totally different thing to walk up to someone and actually convince them to pose for you.
-They normally ask "what's it for?" and my heart jumps into my throat and I basically scurry away as quickly as possible.
+Finally, the Lighting Essentials’ Project 52 assignment for last week was to photograph a stranger.
+I do this all the time for my street photography, but it’s a totally different thing to walk up to someone and actually convince them to pose for you.
+They normally ask “what’s it for?” and my heart jumps into my throat and I basically scurry away as quickly as possible.
 Not the best conditions for taking a great picture.
-So here's my lackluster entry for Week #2.
+So here’s my lackluster entry for Week #2.
 I plan to do considerably better for the other assignments.
-Here's Jonathan at Umi Japanese Fine Dining in Fredericksburg, VA.
+Here’s Jonathan at Umi Japanese Fine Dining in Fredericksburg, VA.